rhkrohan/NeuraHealth/README.md

 - **Continuous Model Improvement**: Regularly update AI models based on new medical research, patient feedback, and clinical data to enhance accuracy and reliability.
 - **Data Privacy and Security**: Implement advanced data protection protocols to ensure patient confidentiality and compliance with healthcare regulations (e.g., HIPAA).
 - **Global Accessibility**: Optimize the system for use in under-resourced regions where access to professional medical care is limited.

+### Model Overview

+#### Brain Tumor Detection

+The Brain Tumor Detection component of our AI healthcare system uses a Convolutional Neural Network (CNN) to automatically classify brain MRI images as either "tumor" or "healthy."
+Traditional manual diagnosis methods are often slow, expensive, and prone to error; this model addresses these issues by providing fast, reliable, and scalable results.
+Using a carefully curated and labeled dataset, the MRI images undergo preprocessing steps like resizing, normalization, and data augmentation to improve the model’s ability to generalize.
+The CNN architecture features multiple convolutional and pooling layers to extract meaningful features, followed by fully connected layers and a softmax output for final classification.

+Trained over 25 epochs, the model achieved a high training accuracy of 97.95% and a validation accuracy of 91.08%, demonstrating strong performance without significant overfitting.
+Techniques such as dropout and batch normalization were employed to ensure robust learning.
+By automating the detection of brain tumors, this solution reduces diagnosis time, supports doctors with instant examination results, and improves patient outcomes by enabling earlier intervention.